abhijeet-kurade/bikemap/2-staticmap.md

 ### Opening an Image Manually

-You can open `example.png` in a web browser or some other image previewer.
+You can open `example.png` in a web browser or some other image previewer using the *File > File Open...* menu.

 If you like,
 you can use the following invocations